OpenGammaProject/Gamma-Spectrum-Database/README.md

 # Gamma-Spectrum-Database
-Database of common gamma-ray spectra
+Database of common gamma-ray spectra built with Jekyll

+**Work In Progress!**